HL7/cqf-measures/input/pages/measure-terminology-service.md

 [base]/Library?_profile=http://hl7.org/fhir/us/cqfmeasures/StructureDefinition/quality-program-cqfm&contained-parameter-name=expansion
 ```

 That example searches for CQFM Quality Program Library resources that have Library.contained.parameter.name equal to the string `expansion`.
 The corresponding Library.contained.parameter.valueUri is the expansion identifier, which can be used in a ValueSet $expand.
-If the previous Library search found a ValurUri with "eCQM%20Update%202020-05-07", then use it in the `expansion` parameter:
+If the previous Library search found a ValurUri with "eCQM%20Update%202020-05-07", then use it in a ValueSet search with the `expansion` parameter:
 ```
 [base]/Valueset/[id]/$expand?expansion=eCQM%20Update%202020-05-07
 ```